-Tenaris carries its investment in Ternium at its proportional equity value, with no additional goodwill or intangible assets recognized.
-At December 31, 2014, 2013 and 2012, no impairment provisions were recorded on Tenaris's investment in Ternium.
+Tenaris carries its investment in Ternium and Usiminas at its proportional equity value, with no additional goodwill or intangible assets recognized.
+At December 31, 2015, 2014 and 2013, no impairment provisions were recorded on Tenaris' investment in Ternium while in 2014 and 2015, impairment charges were recorded on Tenaris' investment in Usiminas.
+See Note 7 and Note 12.